 Making One Income Stretch: A Single-Parent Money Guide

-Single parent budgeting at a kitchen table with notebook, calculator and household bills
+A single parent budgeting at a kitchen table with a notebook, calculator and a small stack of household bills

 One income with kids can make every ordinary thing feel loaded.
 The grocery top-up.
 The school email asking for $12 by Friday.
 The shoes that somehow fit last week and now look personally offensive.

-If money feels tight, it does not mean you are bad with it.
-Single-parent finances are often tight because one adult is doing the earning, planning, remembering, driving, feeding, soothing, and late-night adding up.
-A budget helps, yes, but only if it survives real life.
+If money feels tight, it doesn’t mean you’re bad with it.
+Single-parent finances are often tight simply because one adult is doing the earning, planning, remembering, driving, feeding, soothing, and late-night adding up.
+A budget helps, but only if it survives real life.

 This is the practical version: fewer pots, fewer lectures, more breathing room.
-The aim is not to become a spreadsheet person overnight.
-It is to know what has to leave, what can bend, and where help may already exist.
+The aim isn’t to become a spreadsheet person overnight.
+It’s to know what has to leave, what can bend, and where help may already exist.

-A one-income budget is not a character test.
-It is a survival map for a house that still needs snacks, shoes and softness.
+A one-income budget isn’t a character test.
+It’s a survival map for a house that still needs snacks, shoes and softness.

 Start with the money that has to leave first

-Fancy budgeting systems tend to collapse the first week a child gets sick, the car makes a noise, or school announces a costume day with the confidence of people who do not know your bank balance.
+Fancy budgeting systems tend to collapse the first week a child gets sick, the car makes a noise, or school announces a costume day with the confidence of people who don’t know your bank balance.

 Use three pots instead: fixed bills, child basics, and everything else.
 Fixed bills are the roof-over-your-head money: rent or mortgage, utilities, insurance, phone, transport, debt payments.
 Child basics are food, school, childcare, medicine, clothes that actually fit.
 Everything else is the wobbly bit.

 Automate what you can on payday, even if the amounts are small.
 When the non-negotiables leave first, you stop accidentally spending the rent in tiny, harmless-looking pieces.
-Right.
-It is deeply unglamorous, which is why it works.
+It’s deeply unglamorous, which is exactly why it works.

-The best single-parent budget is the one you can still use when everyone is tired and somebody has lost a shoe.
+The best single-parent budget is the one you can still use when everyone’s tired and somebody has lost a shoe.

 This is where real money can hide.
 Not magic money, not free luxury money.
 The boring, form-filled kind that helps with food, childcare, health insurance, housing, utilities, school meals or income support.

-If you are in the U.S., USA.gov’s benefits page is a solid official place to start because it points to food assistance, health insurance, housing help, utility help and state agencies.
+If you’re in the U.S., USA.gov’s benefits page is a solid official place to start, because it points to food assistance, health insurance, housing help, utility help and state agencies.
 If you live elsewhere, use the official government calculator or benefits checker for your country, not a random blog promising hidden grants.

 Child support or maintenance belongs in this conversation too.
-It can be emotionally messy, especially if co-parenting is tense, but money for a child is not a favour from one adult to another.
-It is part of the child’s practical care.
+It can be emotionally messy, especially if co-parenting is tense, but money for a child isn’t a favour from one adult to another.
+It’s part of the child’s practical care.

 Cut the costs that hurt least